cncf/tag-security/assessments/README.md

 features across the community.

+**Graduation** When the project undergoes a CNCF security audit, the information from the self-assessment and joint-review provide:
+* what security concerns the project addresses and the what extent,
+* security concerns the project does not address,
+* gaps that occur in scope and are planned to be addressed.

-**Graduation** When the project undergoes a CNCF security audit, the information from the self-assessment and joint-review are incredibly useful for auditors.
-Both of these artifacts also assist security teams with a comprehensive understanding of the threat and risk posture of the project.
+Both of these artifacts assist security teams with a comprehensive understanding of the threat and risk posture of the project.
+Having this information makes the process of a security audit focussed and provides a meaningful outcome for the project and its success.